CadQuery/cadquery/doc/sketch.rst

         .loft()
         )

-When lofting only outer wires are taken into account.
+When lofting only outer wires are taken into account and inner wires are silently ignored.